BY CK Lam

 Iconic American Chinese Chef Martin Yan of ‘Yan Can Cook’ TV series fame, was in Penang for the filming of the new TV programme ‘Taste of Malaysia’.

-The Penang episodes features the chef visiting many hawkers, food vendors and restaurants, and tasting dishes that make up the Malaysian food scene – Chinese, Malay, Indian and Nyonya.
+The Penang episodes feature the chef visiting many hawker stalls, food vendors and restaurants, and tasting dishes that make up the Malaysian food scene – Chinese, Malay, Indian and Nyonya.

 Besides scouting locations with the production team, I was also on board, doing some street food hopping scenes around the city with the chef.
 It was truly an opportunity to learn from the humble chef himself.
 The filming outing is challenging and fun, and is an experience truly cherished and remembered.